IIIA-ML/crowdsourced_geolocation/README.md

 ```
 Since Jupytext is being used, all notebooks are paired with a Python file, which makes committing changes easier.
 As a result, Python files in the nb/ directory can be opened as Jupyter notebooks.

-## To run the experiments from the COGNITIVE SCIENCE RESEARCH article
+## To run the experiments from the CSR article
 Move to the CSR branch and follow the following instructions.

 ### Constant Variance Experiments